bridgetb98/Alios-Reawakened/1 The Embrace/Goblins.md

 ## [[Chrylis]]' Journal

 It's ten said that Goblins are agents of chaos.
 With their rapidly changing physiology and seeming love for destruction.
 However, Goblins crave structure.
 They always live by a strict code that varies based on what region of [[The Embrace|The Embrace]] you find yourself in.

+## General Notes

+- Wearing the silver fluid is honourary Goblin
+- Only enter a Goblin’s place when asked
+- No stealing food from a Goblin